Construction Procurement: Everything You Need to Know

 Additionally, clients and contractors also use a Request for Qualification to shortlist vendors who then prepare a more detailed bid can be used as a prequalification process in order to trim down the list of bidders.

-4. Awarding
+4. Awarding the Contract

-5. Monitoring & Turn-Over
+5. Monitoring and Turnover

-Factors that Influence the Choice of Procurement Method
+Factors That Influence the Procurement Method

-- Project complexity
+- Project complexity and size

-- Timeline
+- Timeline and delivery speed

-- Client accountability, involvement and experience level
+- Level of client involvement and experience

-- Availability of relevant consultants, contractors and subcontractors
+- Availability of qualified contractors and consultants

 Types of Construction Procurement Methods